 All naga have fins on their faces and down their backs.
 These fins are mostly decorative, though some naga with larger back-fins are able to use them to aid their turning when going at high speeds.
 There are naga also have fins along their arms and sides, though not all do.

 As a water-dwelling race, naga are born with strong gills that filter the air out of water when they breath.
-However, unlike other aquatic Sentients naga are unable to inhale through their mouths while underwater and still filter out the water through their gills; this is believed to be because of their ability to smell underwater.
-This can make eating without surfacing difficult in their youth as they risk swallowing too much seawater, though many naga learn to adapt with age.
+Some naga have gills so small they are may be difficult to see at first, especially if the naga has patterns or scales around their necks.
+Unlike other aquatic Sentients naga are able to inhale through their mouths while underwater and can still filter the water through their gills to breathe perfectly; this is believed to be related to their ability to smell underwater.

 Almost all naga have flat noses with broad bridges.
 This aids in above-water breathing and makes their sense of smell very strong both on land and underwater.
 When underwater, naga smell by exhaling through their nose; this breath is trapped by mucus and remains attached to the naga’s face as a large bubble until they choose to inhale them again.
 Naga can make mucus bubbles while above water, but most choose not to because most land-dwelling Sentients find them unappealing and “gross.”